Residual Income Valuation vs. Justifie ...

 Private companies are usually at the early stage of development, while public companies are normally advanced in their lifecycle.
-Private companies have fewer employees, lower assets but maybe large, stable, and failed companies in the process of liquidation.
+Private companies have fewer employees and lower assets but may be significant, stable, and failed companies in liquidation.
 The lifecycle stage influences the valuation process.

 Many private companies have their top management controlling ownership in the companies.
 This mitigates agency issues.
 Private companies do not have pressure from external investors for short-term results; therefore, their decisions have a longer-term perspective.